estelle/flexbox/draft/bak/01_flexbox.md

 ---

 The `flex-wrap` property controls whether the flex container is limited to being a single-line container or is allowed to become multi-line if needed.
-When the `flex-wrap` property is set to allow for multiple flex lines, whether the vlaue of `wrap` or `wrap-reverse` was set determines whether additional lines appear after or before the original line of flex items.
+The `flex-wrap` property can also be used to determine the direction of the _cross-axis_, which determines whether additional lines appear after or before the original line of flex items.

 By default, no matter how many flex items there are, all the flex items are drawn on a single line.
 This is often not what we want.
 That's where `flex-wrap` comes into play.
 The `wrap` and `wrap-reverse` values allow the flex items  to wrap onto additional flex lines when the constraints of the parent flex container are reached.